The Dynamic Thinker

 Dynamic Thinkers expect a great deal of themselves and of others.
 Whoever does not fit in with their scheme of things does not have it easy.
 They sometimes appear to be rather severe due to their frankness.
 Partners and family also find it difficult to satisfy Dynamic Thinkers.
 They know exactly what they want and compromising is inconceivable to them.
 Whoever has an Dynamic Thinker as partner should have a strong personality and have a great deal of independence and sufficient self-confidence in order to give this dominating type some opposition.
 Normally, for Dynamic Thinkers, a partnership only takes second place after their profession.
 But they like to have someone at their side who is a match for them intellectually, with whom they can pursue mutual objectives and have interesting discussions all night long; preferably factual discussions - sentimentalism and romance are not their thing.

+Some of history’s most famous military leaders were not just coincidentally Dynamic Thinkers.
+Leadership runs in your blood.
+You are self confident, energetic and determined to reach your goals and if it is up to you, there won’t be any shilly-shallying.
+You are equally important in your work efficiency and effectiveness.
+Strategic planning, long term considerations, creative problem solving, and absolutely exact case analyses are some of your strongest points.The quotation “I came, I saw and was victorious” (Caesar) could also be written on your flag.
+You comprehend even very complex situations quickly and completely, and immediately issue comprehensive instructions on how they must be dealt with.
 The extroverted part of your personality provides you with excellent communication capabilities plus a certain charisma, making it easy for you to engage other people in your objectives.
 With all that, your visions are not limited to the existing and the contemporary, but frequently extend far into the future.
 For your professional satisfaction you need these objectives like you need air for breathing.
 You especially enjoy intellectual challenges and don’t care for victories too easily achieved.